Simbiosys/cordova-motion-plugin/README.md

 ## <a id="activityeventswithlocation"></a> Activity events with location ##
 Is possible to get location coordinates (latitude & longitude) within event data from both activity detection and recognition.

+**NOTE:** Latitude and longitude can only be obtained if the device's location services are enabled and the application integrating this plugin has permissions to access them.

 #### Supported platforms ####
 * Android